 A contract for deed by definition is ‘seller financing’.
 Historically, a seller would provide the financing to a buyer for a few years or even decades!
 30+ years ago, contract for deeds were more common when mortgage lending was less accessible.
 In today’s market, less than 1% of home sellers are willing to consider a contract for deed.
 So ‘A Good Deed’ Contract for Deed provides a unique approach…

-Once a buyer is pre-approved for ‘A Good Deed’ Contract for Deed, they will shop for a new home with their realtor just like any buyer paying cash or buying with a mortgage.
-Once a desired home is identified, the buyer will make a contract for deed offer to A Good Deed….just as A Good Deed will make an offer to the listing agent/seller.
+Once a buyer is pre-approved (quick pre-qualification questions) for ‘A Good Deed’ Contract for Deed, they will shop for a new home with their realtor just like any buyer paying cash or buying with a mortgage.
+Once a desired property is identified, the buyer will make a contract for deed offer to A Good Deed….and A Good Deed will make an offer to the listing agent/seller.
 The offers are dependent of each other and if successful, will eventually close on the same day (A Good Deed buys from current owner….and sells to the contract for deed homebuyer).